AlgebraicJulia/SemiringFactorizations.jl/README.md

 AX = B
 ```

-can be reforulated as a fixed-point problem
+can be reformulated as a linear fixed-point problem

 ```math
 (I - A)X + B = X.
 ```

-This problem can be solved using the function `sinv!`.
+This problem can be solved using the function `sldiv!`.

 ```julia-repl
 julia> using LinearAlgebra, SemiringFactorizations